thoughtbot/go-template/README.md

 About
 -----

-laces is maintained by Bernerd Schaefer and [thoughtbot's Go development team].
+Go template is maintained by [thoughtbot's Go development team].

-[thoughtbot's Go development team]: <https://thoughtbot.com/services/go> "Go development team | Hire thoughtbot Gophers"

 ![thoughtbot](http://presskit.thoughtbot.com/images/thoughtbot-logo-for-readmes.svg)

-laces is maintained and funded by thoughtbot, inc.
+Go template is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!
 See [our other projects][community] or [hire us][hire] to help build your product.

+[thoughtbot's Go development team]: <https://thoughtbot.com/services/go>
 [community]: https://thoughtbot.com/community?utm_source=github
 [hire]: https://thoughtbot.com/hire-us?utm_source=github